Team Liquid: Team Liquid Starleague

 The two iterations of the TeamLiquid Starleague (or TSL for short) have been the largest StarCraft: Brood War tournaments outside of South Korea.
 The first TSL sponsored by Razer in 2008 was highly anticipated at the time, sporting all of the world's top Brood War players.
 It was topped one year later with 2009's TSL 2, which featured a total prize pool of over $20,000 and remains the largest non-Korean Brood War tournament to date.

 With the release of Starcraft II, Team Liquid announced a third installment, sponsored again by PokerStrategy.com with a prize pool of $34,700.
 The tournament took place between March and May 2011.
 On April 25, 2012, a fourth installment was announced (TSL 4).

 Team Liquid StarCraft II Open

 The TL Opens are one-day open single-elimination tournaments alternating between the NA and EU battle.net servers.
-The eight TL Open events that lead up to the TSL 3 also served as a qualifier for the TSL.
+The eight TL Open events that led up to the TSL 3 also served as a qualifier for the TSL.